fustinoni-net/PiRobotPlatform/README.md

         <pi.user>pi</pi.user>
         <pi.password>raspberry</pi.password>

-5. save and exit from the editor :-)
+* save and exit from the editor :-)

-6. execute Maven:
+* execute Maven:

     mvn install

 Running Maven for the first time will take a while.
 Maven will download, in a .m2 directory in your user home, all the necessary dependencies for itself and for the projects too.
-Don't be scare, let it run and build all the projects.
+Don't be scared, let it run and build all the projects.

 After some minutes the process will stop and you will get something like this (plus many more line before):